awikman/RustCard/README.md

 There are 3 parts of the system:
 - Headless browser with webdriver support (Tested with geckodriver)
-- API that integrates uses the webdriver (Currently it's just a cli app)
+- API that uses the webdriver to fetch the design data (Currently it's just a CLI app)
-- web client (currently there's just a static design demo, ´demo.html`)
+- web client which creates the design using the data from the API  (currently there's just a static design demo, ´demo.html`)

 For a simple demo of what kind of gift card designs we'd do, see [the demo](https://awikman.github.io/RustCard/demo.html)